Interstate 77 in North Carolina: Express lanes

 The I-77 Express lanes were financed, developed, and constructed and are operated and maintained by I-77 Mobility Partners, in a public–private partnership with the North Carolina Department of Transportation (NCDOT).
-The express lanes replaced the first and only HOV lanes in North Carolina, which existed from 2004–2015.
+The express lanes replaced the first and only HOV lanes in North Carolina, which existed from 2004 to 2015.

 The 26 mi high-occupancy toll (HOT) lanes are contained entirely within the median of I-77, with various connecting points to and from the general purpose lanes and direct access to northbound I-85 and southbound I-277/North Carolina Highway 16 (NC 16; Brookshire Freeway).
 The express lanes begin with four lanes (two lanes for each direction) at Brookshire Freeway (exit 11), in Charlotte; reduce to two lanes (one lane for each direction) at Catawba Avenue (exit 28), in Cornelius; and end at NC 150 (exit 36), near Mooresville.
 The tentative maximum speed limit is 65 mph with a minimum speed limit at 45 mph.
 There are two exits in the stretch that are exclusive to the express lanes: at Lakeview Road in Charlotte and at Hambright Road in Huntersville.

 Only vehicles with two axles or motorcycles are allowed on the express lanes.
 Emergency vehicles when responding to emergencies and mass transit vehicles are exempt and are not tolled.

 On June 1, 2019, the first portion of the I-77 Express lanes opened between Hambright Road in Huntersville and NC 150 in Mooresville.
 The remainder of the I-77 Express lanes south to I-277 in Charlotte were open in November 2019.